cqframework/CQL-Formatting-and-Usage-Wiki/Source/Cooking With CQL/57/CumulativeMedicationDuration-1.0.001.md

   ) durationInDays
     let startDatetime: Medication.authorDatetime
     return
-      if durationInDays is not null then
-        Interval[startDatetime, startDatetime + Quantity { value: durationInDays, unit: 'day' }]
+      if startDatetime is not null and durationInDays is not null then Interval[startDatetime, startDatetime + Quantity { value: durationInDays, unit: 'day' }] else
-      else
         null